-2a "Where did you (he/she) go first?"
+14a.
+"Where did you (he/she) go first?"

-Interviewer: Ensure that you are recording the very first trip the person made that day starting from 4am.
+Interviewer: Ensure that you are recording the very first trip the person made that day starting from 4a.m.
+For example, a shift worker's first trip may very well be from work to home.